Publications and Working papers

 Full paper Replication

-When Will Countries Cooperate and When Not?
-Quantifying the Importance of Similarities in Demand, Markups, and Geography in Trade Negotiations, with Milton Bronstein, Hamid Firooz, and Gunnar Heins
+When Do Countries Cooperate in Trade Negotiations?, with Milton Bronstein, Hamid Firooz, and Gunnar Heins

 Abstract